cybrxkhan/VIET-Events-for-CK3/README.md

 ## Changelog

-### Version 1.18.3 "White Chocolate"
+### Version 1.19.0 "Gaia"

-New events added in this version: **6**
+New events added in this version: **5**

-- Added 6 white color themed events
+- Added 5 events inspired by Earth Day and the environment
-- Added Tofu recipe artifact
+- Added a few new event backgrounds
+- Disabled a few events for nomads where it wouldn’t make sense
+- Fixed missing loc for burning the bandits and students vs locals event modifiers
 - Miscellaneous bugfixes

 \* Adapted from VIET for CK2